publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1827.md

  __Report to Congress on Risk-Based Assessments__

     [Pub.
-L. 101–73, title II, § 220(b)(1)][/us/pl/101/73/s220/b/1], Aug.
+L. 101–73, title II][/us/pl/101/73/tII], § 220(b)(1), Aug.
 9, 1989, [103 Stat.
 265][/us/stat/103/265], directed Federal Deposit Insurance Corporation to study establishment of premium assessment categories related to types of risk to insurance funds and report its recommendations to Congress not later than Jan.
 1, 1991; if Corporation recommended establishment of such a risk-based assessment plan, it was to provide a timetable and plan for implementation; and not later than 180 days after receipt of report and accompanying plan and timetable, Congress was to make a recommendation to Chairperson of Board of Directors regarding disposition of such plan and timetable.

 ----------